 In 2014, he conducts members of the Berlin Philharmonic Orchestra at The Conductor’s Lab in Aix-en-Provence, and makes his debut with the Göttinger Symphonie Orchester in 2015.

 …a true artist of very high quality.

 - Chaya Czernowin, composer and Prof. of Music, Harvard University

 A leading interpreter of contemporary music, he has conducted significant world and regional premieres, working with many of the world’s foremost composers and conductors such as Michel van der Aa, Georges Aperghis, Stefan Asbury, Pierluigi Billone, Pierre Boulez, Martyn Brabbins, Peter Eötvös, Beat Furrer, Sofia Gubaidulina, Heinz Holliger, Isabel Mundry, Franck Ollu, Enno Poppe, Wolfgang Rihm, Rebecca Saunders, Joji Yuasa and Hans Zender.

 His love for tiny details, his sense for overall musical architecture, his flexibility and open-mindedness and sheer passion for music make him a joy for a composer to work with. – Johannes Maria Staud, composer

-A noted conductor of opera and musical theater, he’s conducted significant productions of operas by Benjamin Britten, Morton Feldman, Conrad Susa, and Viktor Ullmann, and was Music Director of the Ensemble Modern production of Kurt Weill’s Die Dreigroschenoper at the Schauspiel Frankfurt.
-As a recording artist, his work can be heard on NAXOS American Opera Classics, and in 2014 he makes his debut recording on the German label WERGO.
+A noted conductor of opera and musical theater, he’s conducted significant productions by Benjamin Britten, Morton Feldman, Conrad Susa, and Viktor Ullmann, and was Music Director of the Ensemble Modern production of Kurt Weill’s Die Dreigroschenoper at the Schauspiel Frankfurt.
+As a recording artist, his work can be heard on NAXOS American Opera Classics, and in 2013 made his debut recording for WERGO.